minio/docs/source/lifecycle-management/transition-objects-to-azure.rst

    * - :mc-cmd:`PREFIX <mc admin tier add prefix>`
      - The optional bucket prefix within which MinIO transitions objects.

-       Omit this argument to transition objects to the bucket root.
+       MinIO stores all transitioned objects in the specified ``BUCKET`` under a unique per-deployment prefix value.
+Omit this argument to use only that value for isolating and organizing data within the remote storage.

+       MinIO recommends specifying this optional prefix for remote storage tiers which contain other data, including transitioned objects from other MinIO deployments.
+This prefix should provide a clear reference back to the source MinIO deployment to faciliate ease of operations related to diagnostics, maintenance, or disaster recovery.

    * - :mc-cmd:`ACCOUNT <mc admin tier add account-name>`
      - The account name MinIO uses to access the bucket.
 The account name